tensorflow/swift/README.md

 > Swift for TensorFlow: No boundaries.

 Swift for TensorFlow is a next-generation platform for machine learning, incorporating the latest research across: machine learning, compilers, differentiable programming, systems design, and beyond.
-This project is approaching version _0.2_; it is neither feature complete nor production-ready.
+This project is at version _0.2_; it is neither feature-complete nor production-ready.
 But it is ready for _pioneers_ to try it for your own projects, give us feedback, and help shape the future!

 The Swift for TensorFlow project is currently focusing on 2 kinds of users: